edgararuiz/pkgsite/README.md

 In the vast majority of cases [`pkgdown`](https://pkgdown.r-lib.org/index.html) is enough to create top tier package website. `pkgdown` is a well developed mature package that covers all sorts of special needs.
-In fact, `pkgsite` uses `pkgdown` to perform several operations.

 So apart of simply wanting a Quarto site for your R package, a couple of reasons to use `pkgsite` are: